 The Core Curriculum

-Psychological Testing Seminar - This seminar gives interns training in the most up-to-date psychological testing instruments and validity data, as well as advanced clinical experience with test data.
-The seminar covers psychodiagnostic testing and neuropsychological testing, and focusses on the conjunction of the two in our patient population.
-The seminar is taught by Lisa Iguchi, Ph.D. and Bill Stone, Ph.D.
+Psychological Testing Seminar - This seminar gives interns training in the most up-do-date psychological testing instruments and validity data, as well as advanced clinical experience with test data.
+The seminar covers psychodiagnostic testing and neuropsychological testing, and focuses on the conjunction of the two in our patient population.
+The seminar is taught by Anthony Guiliano, Ph.D. and Bill Stone, Ph.D.

-Psychotherapy and Psychopathology Seminar – The seminar meets for one and one half hours weekly with readings and discussion on a series of topics, as well as case presentations.
+Psychotherapy and Psychopathology Seminar – The seminar meets for 1.5 hours weekly with readings and discussion on a series of topics, as well as case presentations.
 Topics include basic change processes in therapy, the therapeutic relationship, and differing therapeutic approaches.
 The seminar is taught by Christopher Morse, Ph.D. and Samuel Roth, Ph.D.

-Clinical Psychology Conference - This weekly meeting provides an opportunity for the internship faculty and interns to meet and discuss programmatic issues, topics in ethics and professional development, issues of diversity, and clinical material.
+Clinical Psychology Conference - This weekly meeting provides an opportunity for the internship faculty and interns to meet and discuss programmatic and/or clinical issues, and includes scheduled topics on risk management, law and ethics, professional development, and issues of diversity.

 Interns' Group - Interns get together weekly to provide mutual support and comradeship.